cjimti/mk/_posts/2018-03-24-microservices.md

 ```
 Use the type NodePort with Minikube.
 Since we are not on a cloud provider and so unable to use the LoadBalancer type.

+> If you set the type field to "NodePort", the Kubernetes master will allocate a port from a flag-configured range (default: 30000-32767), and each Node will proxy that port (the same port number on every  Node) into your Service.

 The `go-ok` container listens on it's own port 8080.
 We ask kubernetes to assign a random port number that will route to a running `go-ok` container to it's port 8080.

 List all the services on the cluster (default namespace):